Elaborative Interrogation: A Teacher's GuideElaborative Interrogation: A Teacher's Guide - educational concept illustration

 This is particularly relevant for the phenomenon of the illusion of knowing, which occurs when students confuse familiarity with understanding.
 A student who has read a chapter twice feels that they know the material because the words feel familiar.
 Asking that student "Why does osmosis occur in this direction?" very quickly reveals whether they understand or merely recognise.
 Building this diagnostic habit into classroom practice trains students to apply the same test to themselves during independent study.

 Developing metacognitive habits is one of the highest-return investments a teacher can make.
-The EEF's Teaching and Learning Toolkit cites metacognition and self-regulation as generating an average of seven additional months of progress for pupils, one of the highest effect sizes in the Toolkit.
+The EEF's Teaching and Learning Toolkit cites metacognition and self-regulation as generating an average of seven additional months of progress for learners, one of the highest effect sizes in the Toolkit.
 Elaborative interrogation is a concrete, research-grounded technique for building that metacognitive capacity within subject lessons, without requiring a separate "metacognition lesson."
 Teachers who want to develop this further will find developing student metacognition a practical next step.
 The strategy is embedded in content learning rather than added on top of it.

 Classroom Implementation Guide